Alpinista: 2019: two-year-old season

-Alpinista made her debut in a maiden race over seven furlongs at Epsom Racecourse on 18 July when she was ridden by Luke Morris and started at odds of 11/4 in a six runner field.
-She recovered from a slow start to take the lead approaching the final furlong and went clear of he opponents to win by two and a half lengths.
+Alpinista made her debut in a maiden race over seven furlongs at Epsom Racecourse on 18 July when she was ridden by Luke Morris and started at odds of 11/4 in a six-runner field.
+She recovered from a slow start to take the lead approaching the final furlong and went clear of her opponents to win by two and a half lengths.
 She was then stepped up in class for the Group 3 Prestige Stakes at Goodwood Racecourse on 24 August but after becoming upset in the starting stalls she started poorly and never looked likely to win, coming home sixth of the seven runners behind Boomer.
 Two weeks later Alpinista was sent to France to contest the Group 3 Prix d'Aumale over 1400 metres on good to soft ground at Longchamp Racecourse.
 She raced towards the rear of the field before finishing strongly and finished fourth behind Savarin, beaten less than a length by the winner.